srampinogroup/PES-trotter/README.md

 ## Main menu

 You arrive first on the disclaimer page.
-You can then go to the main menu by selecting the "File loading" tab on top.
+You can then go to the main menu by selecting the **File loading** tab on top.
 This is the tab where you load the PES.
 The screenshot below shows both native and web UI elements, but you should only see half of those when you run the project depending on if you use the native or web version.